obonaventure/cnp3/Missions/S7/ip3.rst

     A small network

 6. IPv4 addresses are scarce and network operators often need to minimise the number of IPv4 addresses that they use when deploying a network.
-You are responsible for the entreprise network shown below and were assigned IP prefix `172.16.12.128/25`.
+You are responsible for the entreprise network shown below and must use IP prefix `172.16.12.128/25` for all IP addresses (hosts and routers) in this network.
 How to you assign IP prefixes to the various subnets to maximise the number of addresses that are available for hosts on the left and right networks.
 As a practical constraint, note that inside each subnet, the IPv4 addresses whose host identifier bits are all set to `0` or all set to `1` cannot be used.
 In practice, the address where all host identifiers bits are set to `0` is used to represent the subnetwork itself while the address where all host identifiers bits are set to `1` is reserved for backward compatibility reason for the subnet broadcast address.
-This implies that one a point-to-point link you can only assign a `/30` prefix and not a `/31` prefix although there are only two IPv4 addresses in use on such a link [#frfc3021]_.
+This implies that on a point-to-point link you can only assign a `/30` prefix and not a `/31` prefix although there are usually only two IPv4 addresses in use on such a link [#frfc3021]_.

  .. figure:: fig/ip-figs-004-c.png
     :align: center